Professional Development Fund

 Examples of supported activities are online courses, educational conferences, seminars, workshops, or preparation for professional certifications that relate to the Competencies for Managers of Volunteers.

-2014 Application Deadline is January 28, 2014.
-Applicants will receive funding status notification by February 28, 2014.
-Depending upon availability of resources, a second application deadline will be March 27, 2014.
+Application Deadline is March 27, 2014.
+Applicants will receive funding status notification by April 27, 2014.

 Preference is given to applications received from organizations that::